DevDolphin7/EndpointsJSON/README.md

 This app is designed to help you maintain an `endpoints.json` file while developing an API.

-Manually having to format the file can be a pain, this app allows you to concentrate on the contents of the file and deals with the formatting for you.
-It manages formatting for:
+_Manually formatting the file can be a pain_, this app allows you to _concentrate on the contents_ of the file and deals with the formatting for you. **It manages formatting for**:

--   The HTML method
+-   The HTML method 🗳️
--   The endpoint path
+-   The endpoint path 👣
--   The detailed information for each endpoint
+-   The detailed information for each endpoint ℹ️
--   The order of the endpoints
+-   The order of the endpoints 🔀
--   Removing an endpoint
+-   Removing an endpoint ❌
--   Adding a new endpoint with detailed information
+-   Adding a new endpoint with detailed information ➕

 # Images